maximilianrang/info_tfgridsdk/src/4_tokens/getting_on_stellar.md

 ## How to buy TFTs

 Trading capabilities are not yet available in the 3Bot Connect app.
-As from April 29, TFTs are tradable on following exchanges.
+TFT will be available on the following exchanges soon:

 ### Centralized exchanges